 Day 6 STOURHEAD/LONDON AREA

 Stourhead is must-see for the fans of Keira Knightly and Matthew Macfadyen.
 Mind you, it is the garden that is important: The Temple of Apollo, set above the lake, was used as the location for Mr Darcy’s first proposal to Lizzie (Pride & Prejudice, 2005).
 He is rejected, and Lizzie makes her exit across the Palladian Bridge.
 The famous garden was created in the 18th century to resemble a painting by Claude Lorraine.
 A walk winds around an artificial lake, passing romantic ruins, a grotto, temples etc. Wandering the grounds will make you feel like a heroine in a novel.
 (B)

 Travel to h Heathrow where you depart for home, with memories of many new-found friends.
 Please book a return flight no earlier than 10AM.
 Extra nights in London may be arranged.
 (B)

 YOUR COACH TOUR PRICE INCLUDES:

-Plan to leave the US one day before the tour starts in Gatwick.
+Plan to leave the US one day before the tour begins in Heathrow.